25 Best Colleges for Chemistry 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Chemistry degree.
+Learn more about the top colleges for a Bachelor's in Chemistry degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 College of the Holy Cross created the "Discovery Chemistry" lab-based guided inquiry style of teaching, which serves as a model for the national chemical education community.
 Laboratory intensive, this program provides students with hands-on experience to build a strong background in fundamental principles and theories of chemistry.
 With core courses in general and organic chemistry, the program also offers advanced courses that equip students with the knowledge and training to become effective scientists and independent researchers.